Where voice typing actually helps

 Many people find they write longer, more thoughtful emails when they can speak instead of type.
 The friction of the keyboard disappears.

-Documents & writing
+Documents and writing

 Works in Google Docs, Pages, Word, Notion, Bear, Obsidian — any app with a text field.